elm-city-craftworks/course-001/PART_3.md

 numbers in equations, i.e. `1 + 3.14159`.

 **STEP 4:** Modify the parser to convert fractional numbers into `Rational` objects.
-You can use any syntax you like for this, i.e. something like `1\3 + 1\6`, but avoid overloading the `/` operator.
+To avoid overloading the `/` operator, consider using backslashes instead of forward slashes, i.e. `1\3 + 1\6`.
+You could also choose a different syntax entirely, as long as you provide an easy way to write fractions.

 **STEP 5:** Modify the parser to support bound variables.
 This should work by passing parameters to the `Calcp` constructor, which would then be